Skip to content

 Tunnel of Love, Klevlan

-It is a popular spot that is visited by couples and sometimes single people, located outside the town of Klevlan.
-It is two miles of private railway known as a tunnel due to the dome of trees over the tracks, making it look like one.
+It is a popular spot visited by couples and sometimes single people.
+The two miles of private railway, known as a tunnel due to the dome of trees over the tracks, make it look like one.

 Museum of the History of Ukraine in the Second World War

 The museum is located on the banks of the Dnieper River.
-It opened in 1981, and inside you will find many collections related to the role that Ukraine played in the Second World War, such as uniforms, letters, aeroplanes, and artillery.
+It opened in 1981, and inside, you will find many collections related to Ukraine’s role in the Second World War, such as uniforms, letters, aeroplanes, and artillery.

 Former Presidential Palace, Mezhyhirya